The Signalling Record Society

 - A ground frame located out in the open air.

-- Railway junction remotely operated from another location; shown as a signal box if one formerly existed at the junction.
+- Railway junction remotely operated from another location and mostly never had a local signal box.

 Hovering over the icon reveals up to three pieces of information: